subrotod/GettingAndCleaningData_R/CodeBook.md

   Line .. subject_train.txt| Line .. y_train.txt |Line ..
 X_train.txt (561 space separated values)
   Line m subject_train.txt | Line n y_train.txt |	Line m X_train.txt (561 space separated values)

-Each of these variables is described in the CodeBook section of the document.
+Seventy nine of the 561 feature variables n the above dataframe that met the criteria of representing a mean or std deviation measurement were retained.
+These 79 variables are described in the CodeBook section of the document.

 #CodeBook for dla_msrmt.txt